rayanwaked/RayanWaked/README.md

 *Contribution graph looks a bit empty?
 Yeah, I delete a lot of repositories.
 Or as my favorite quote goes:<br>
-"If at first you don't succeed... hide all evidence you ever tried"*
+"If at first you don't succeed... hide all evidence that you've tried"*